RnodeC/RnodeC.os_baseline/README.md

-rnodec.nodestrap
+rnodec.os_baseline
 =========

-This ansible role handles the basic configuration of a brand new node used in the rnodec rke2 cluster
+This ansible role handles the basic configuration of a brand new node used in the rnodec rke2 cluster.
+Handles things like:

 * system update
-* ssh
+* ssh hardening
-* local users
+* configuring local users

 Requirements
 ------------